Lao People's Democratic Republic

 80%

-The large majority of Laos' exports to the EU market are eligible for EBA preferences.
+A large majority of Laos' exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification